Missing 90-year-old with medical condition last seen in north Austin

 APD says there is a concern for Bertha Mechler’s safety because she has a medical condition.

-Police say she was last seen in the 1000 block of Floradale Drive, that is in the Windsor Hills neighborhood between I-35 and Dessau Road.
+Police say she was last seen in the 1000 block of Floradale Drive, that is in the Windsor Hills neighborhood between Interstate 35 and Dessau Road.

-She is described as 5’05” and approximately 130 lbs and was last seen wearing a horizontal striped shirt with black, green, yellow horizontal stripes, and dark green baggy pants.
+She is described as about 5 feet 5 inches tall and weighing about 130 pounds.
+She was last seen wearing a horizontal striped shirt with black, green, yellow stripes.
+She was wearing dark green baggy pants.

-If you have seen Bertha Mechler or know where she is, call 911.
+If you have seen Bertha Mechler or know where she is, police urge you to 911 immediately.